Discovery learning in an interdisciplinary course on finite fields and applications

 forms a block design in which every pair of elements appears together in exactly one block.
 In addition to their use in constructing error-correcting codes, block designs are used in statistics for experiment design and group testing.

-Block designs and error-correcting codes are covered in the second half of Math 148, with a focus on constructions using the algebraic and geometric properties of finite fields.
+Block designs and error-correcting codes are studied in the second half of the course, with a focus on constructions using the algebraic and geometric properties of finite fields.
 The first half of the course is spent introducing a collection of carefully chosen prerequisite topics, starting with modular arithmetic, moving on to polynomial rings and factorization, and concluding with finite fields.
-Topics are covered in enough depth to understand the later material, but not as rigorously as in a standard abstract algebra course.
+These topics are developed with enough depth to understand the later material, but with less rigor than in the university's abstract algebra sequence.
 Students are introduced to the idea of block designs and error-correcting codes on the first day of class, and throughout the first half of the course they are reminded of these applications as motivation for the more abstract prerequisite topics.

 Some homework problems are inspired by exercises and examples in the optional course textbook \emph{Discrete Mathematics} by Biggs \cite{biggsdiscrete}.